 An MoU with the University of Pretoria, SANParks and other institutions allows access to vast research networks, infrastructure and expertise, enabling the analysis of disease risks at the wildlife/livestock/human interface.

-The TFCA-VP also participates in formal and informal networks relevant to important veterinary issues in TFCAs, particularly those related to bovine tuberculosis and foot-and-mouth disease.
+The TFCA-VWP also participates in formal and informal networks relevant to important veterinary issues in TFCAs, particularly those related to bovine tuberculosis and foot-and-mouth disease.

-Financial and logistical assistance is currently provided to a foot-and-mouth disease project in the Great Limpopo Transfrontier Park region.
-This veterinary project is investigating the best utilisation of existing vaccination schedules for FMD within a southern African context from an epidemiological context, and by developing new assays for some of the FMD serotypes, providing meaningful interpretation of laboratory results that will inform policy makers in the region.
+This project investigated the best utilisation of existing vaccination schedules for FMD within a southern African context from an epidemiological context, and by developing new assays for some of the FMD serotypes, providing meaningful interpretation of laboratory results that will inform policy makers in the region.
 Two MSc students are currently registered under this project.

 Hans Hoheisen Wildlife Research Station